Top facts you need to know about Mohamed Salah

 Salah likes to watch movies and is a huge fan of Leonardo Dicaprio and Egyptian actor Khaled El Nabawy.
 He probably wants a career in movies after his retirement!

-Moreover, he is a fan of the American professional boxer, activist, and philanthropist, Muhammad Ali Clay.
+Salah is a huge fan of the American professional boxer, activist, and philanthropist, Muhammad Ali Clay.
 Like Ali, he keeps fighting back against all the odds and has emerged incredibly in the football world.
 It appears that the commitment to greatness is a feature they both have in common.

 Young Salah had to make a nine-hour round journey from his hometown to Cairo, using 10 different buses in total, in order to get to training.
 He did this five days a week for almost four years!